AroraShreshth/ucs757-project1/readme.md

 <h2>Shreshth Arora Project</h2>

-# UCS757 Project 1
+# ML Library Project

 ![PythonCI](https://github.com/AroraShreshth/ucs757-project1/workflows/PythonCI/badge.svg)
 </div>

 ## About  💫

-The Aim of the project is to provide a holistic website for everthing related to hosting hackathons and bringing users
+The Aim of the project is to provide a holistic website for easy access to ML models via a clean Interface a and options for users

+ Project 1: Image Description System

 ### Some Salient Features of Project 🔭